cheuktingli/psitip/README.rst

 Psitip supports automated achievability and converse proofs in network information theory.
 The achievability part uses the general coding theorem for network information theory in [Lee-Chung 2015], whereas the converse part follows the general strategy of identifying auxiliaries using past and future random variables pioneered by Gallager [Gallager 1974], using Csiszár sum identity [Körner-Marton 1977], [Csiszár-Körner 1978].

 A setting in network information theory is represented by a :code:`CodingModel` object.
-To specify a setting, use the following three functions (here we let :code:`model = CodingModel()`):
+To specify a setting, use the following four functions (here we let :code:`model = CodingModel()`):

 - :code:`model.add_node(M, X)` specifies that there is an encoder/decoder which observes M (a :code:`Comp` object) and outputs X (:code:`Comp`).

  - For causal observation, use the argument :code:`rv_in_causal`.
 E.g. :code:`model.add_node(M+S, X, rv_in_causal = S)` means that the encoder produces Xi using only M,S1,...,Si.

+ - For strictly causal observation, use the argument :code:`rv_in_scausal`.
+E.g. :code:`model.add_node(M+Y, X, rv_in_scausal = Y)` means that the encoder produces Xi using only M,Y1,...,Y[i-1].
+This is useful, for example, in communication with feedback.
+Note that this is used only in the computation of outer bounds, and is ignored in inner bounds.

  - Passing the argument :code:`ndec_mode = "min"` to :code:`add_node` instructs the algorithm to avoid using simultaneous nonunique decoding.
 The argument :code:`ndec_mode = "max"` instructs the algorithm to use simultaneous nonunique decoding whenever possible.
 The default is to try all possibilities and output the inner bound as the union, which can be quite slow.